-With the passage of the Healthy, Hunger-Free Kids Act of 2010 (Act) [available at: www.gpo.gov/fdsys/pkg/PLAW-111publ296/pdf/PLAW-111publ296.pdf], the National School Lunch Program (NSLP) now includes a new universal meal program, the "Community Eligibility Provision" (Community Eligibility), which is being phased in over several years by the U.S. Department of Agriculture (USDA).
-Community Eligibility permits eligible schools to provide meal service to all students at no charge, regardless of economic status, while reducing burden at the household and local levels by eliminating the need to obtain eligibility data from families through a separate collection.
+With the passage of the Healthy, Hunger-Free Kids Act of 2010 (Act),1 operators of the National School Lunch Program (NSLP) and School Breakfast Program (SBP) are able to take advantage of a new universal meal service option, the "Community Eligibility Provision" (CEP), which was phased in over several years by the U.S. Department of Agriculture (USDA) and is now available nationwide.
+CEP permits eligible schools to provide meal service to all students at no charge, regardless of economic status, while reducing burden at the household and local levels by eliminating the need to obtain eligibility data from families through a separate collection.